SilkRose/Pony/stories/metal-magic/metal-magic.md

 He introduced himself.
 "Hello everypony, my name is Field Magic.
 I take it you already met my sister Magnet Mane?"

 The group nodded.

+Field continued, "I'm casting a slight different spell than my sister was.
+Her's was just to capture and move the ferrous metal, mine has to induce magnetic fields in the metal.
+My magic is cycling between positive and negatively charged fields rapidly to control the metal to go down the conveyor we want it to."

+The group watched the the remaining bits of metal bounced on top of Field's magic instead of trapping them like Magnet's did.

+The waste material just fell right through falling onto the lower belt.

+Iron said, "All the non-metal material will get packed up just like the ferrous metal from the first step.
+We'll follow the remaining metal to see how it gets sorted one last time before getting shipped out as well."

+The group continued to follow the metal as it rounded a corner and leveled out at pony height.

+They followed it until they found themselves yet again at a third sorting station with a pony that didn't look like they were related to the previous two.

+She was a n orange unicorn with a white mane and a cutie mark of a line with a bunch of zig zags in it.

+She spoke up, "Hello everypony, my name is Resistor, I use my magic like the previous two ponies you saw to sort the metal for the final time."

+Iron continued, "We didn't go over this in the demonstration, but copper and aluminum have different current carrying capabilities, or resistances."

+They all watched as Resistor sorted the metals using her magic.
+It was a similar plane of magic aura but this time she held each piece in it for a second before letting some fall through.
+The ones she kept hold of went onto the upper belt.
+While the ones let go went to the lower belt.

+Resistor explained, "What I'm doing with my magic is catching each piece and measuring their resistance to determine if its copper or aluminum.
+Copper can carry more current, and it's heavier, so I use both of these traits to separate the metal."

+Everypony nodded.

+Iron lead them down down the conveyor belt one last time, bringing them to the final destination of the tour.

+They were now at the far side of the building, and all of the split off belts arrive here at a giant opening in the wall.
+Each belt ending with its contents being dumped into wooden boxes.

+The belts were in the following order: aluminum, copper, non-metal waste, and ferrous metal.

+Iron brought them to the ferrous metal belt, which had the most bits flowing from it.
+There were two ponies there.